adrybakov/wulfric/docs/source/contribute/index.rst

 We welcome the contribution to the package!

 If you're interested in seeing who has already contributed to this project, please visit our :ref:`Contributors page <contribute_contributors>`.
 We appreciate all contributions and look forward to see your name on that list!

 It is not necessary to be a programmer to contribute.
-You can help us with the documentation, :ref:`new features <contribute_feature>` and :ref:`finding bugs <contribute_bug>`.
+You can help us with documentation, :ref:`new features <contribute_feature>` and :ref:`finding bugs <contribute_bug>`.

 Contribution to the source code is summarized below.
 We assume that you have an account on `<https://github.com>`_ and familiar with `Git <https://git-scm.com/>`_.

 Development workflow
 ====================

-For the detailed explanation of the development workflow, please visit the corresponding links below.

 Fork and clone
 --------------